wojtek-lukowski/menu/README.md

 Features:

 * opens when clicking on the element
+* menu-item color change on hover - color stays changed when the item is selected (menu open)
 * switches between the submenus second click on the currently opened item closes the menu
 * "Esc" and a click outside the menu closes the entire menu
 * responsive - from 500px changes to hamburger with the same functionality for submenus
 * menu items and menus can be added or removed in HTML only (with proper classes) without the need to adjust JavaScript

-The menu-items should be added as the list items to the list according to the following template:
+The menu-items should be added as the list items to the list, according to the following template:

 ```HTML
 <ul class="menu-items" id="menu-items">